cyrilthomas/tcl-with/README.md

 with
 ====

-A simple syntactic sugar to handle files, sockets and dom and automatically clean up resources
+A simple syntactic sugar to handle files, sockets and dom and automatically clean up resources elegantly

 ```tcl
 with [dom parse "<xml/>"] as doc {